The history of the iPhone SE

 - Read our in-depth iPhone SE (2020) review

-The biggest change we're expecting to see in the 2022 iPhone SE 3 5G is that last bit: 5G.
-The current iPhone SE is 4G-only, and that means it's lagging behind much of the rest of the affordable smartphone market.
-Now that 5G is widely available it needs to be in this iPhone too.
+The biggest change in the iPhone SE 2022 5G is that last bit: 5G.
+The previous iPhone SE was 4G-only, and that means it was lagging behind much of the rest of the affordable smartphone market.

-According to the most recent iPhone SE 3 rumors, it's going to have the same A15 Bionic SoC as the iPhone 13 and it'll come in the same design and with the colors as before: white, black and red.
-There will be three storage options of 64GB, 128GB and 256GB, and the display will remain a relatively small 4.7 inches.
+5G is faster and more reliable than 4G, but unfortunately faster connections also mean a higher price tag: the iPhone SE 2022 is $30 / £30 / AU$40 more expensive than its predecessor.

-The most tantalizing rumor isn't about the device's specification, though.
-It's about its price tag.
+To be fair, there are a lot of other improvements too.
+There's "the toughest glass in any smartphone" to protect it from lumps and bumps, and it has the same six-core CPU / 4-core GPU A15 Bionic system-on-a-chip as the iPhone 13.